 Cosmetics and cancer

-People sometimes worry about chemicals in cosmetics causing cancer.
+People sometimes worry about whether chemicals in cosmetics could raise the risk of cancer.

 The term 'cosmetics' covers a wide variety of products, including moisturisers, shampoos, deodorants and toothpastes.

-But there is no good scientific evidence to believe that these products could cause cancer.
+But there is no good scientific evidence to believe that any of these products could cause cancer.

 The cosmetics market is highly regulated in the UK